 PRIVATE SNOWBOARD or SKI LESSONS

 It is so much fun to control your board or ski.
 No matter if you are total beginner or expert in snowboarding, if you improve your skills you will feel free in the mountains.
 As pro snowboarder and sport teacher I love to work with you, to bring your skills to the next level.
 Controlling your body and snowboard will make your holiday feeling complete!
 A good age for kids to learn snowboarding is 8 years, but motivated kids can learn from an age of 4 years old.
+Book now

 Once groomed runs are no longer a challenge, you’ll be keen to discover the thrill of snowboarding on untouched slopes away from the piste.
 I will not only guide you in the mountains, but teach you about the equipment you’ll used off-piste and how to stay safe in the backcountry.